 Liquid staking tokens: OKX supports LST products that represent staked ETH in a tradeable wrapper.
 These tokens can be sold on secondary markets or used in external DeFi protocols without waiting for Ethereum’s validator exit queue.
 Unlike locked staking, your position stays liquid, though secondary-market price variance versus spot ETH is a real possibility during stressed periods.

-Web3 Wallet integration: OKX’s Web3 Wallet connects to external staking protocols (Lido, Rocket Pool, and others) directly within the OKX interface.
+Web3 Wallet integration: OKX’s Web3 Wallet connects to external staking protocols — Lido, Rocket Pool, and others — directly within the OKX interface.
 When staking through these external protocols via the Web3 Wallet, you control your own withdrawal credentials, which is a substantially different custody arrangement from depositing into OKX Earn.
 This suits holders who want on-chain staking without managing multiple interfaces.
+For a closer look at how OKX’s non-custodial tools handle edge-case risk, see our review of the OKX Web3 Wallet DeFi bridge after the rsETH incident.

 Which of these three paths you use matters significantly for risk assessment.
 Most custodial risk discussed in this review applies to OKX Earn specifically, not to the Web3 Wallet’s pass-through external staking.